How to Hike Tent Ridge Trail in Kananaskis Country

 Things to do in Nearby Canmore

-• Grab A Beer at the Tavern 1883: It doesn’t matter the season, but to end any day with a local craft beer and an appetizer in the stunning Rockies is the perfect day.
-We love Tavern 1883 as it’s one of the best restaurants in Canmore.
+- Grab A Beer at the Tavern 1883: It doesn’t matter the season, but to end any day with a local craft beer and an appetizer in the stunning Rockies is the perfect day.
+We love Tavern 1883 and think it’s one of the best restaurants in Canmore.

-• SUP: There is no secret that Canada has some stunning lakes, more than any country in the world.
-Canmore has a wide selection of waterways itself and there are so many water activities that visitors can do in the area.
-One of those things that have made its way from the coast is stand up paddleboarding.
-Bow Valley Stand Up Paddleboarding has been operating in Canmore for the past five years and offers rentals, lessons, and sales.
+- SUP: It is no secret that Canada has more stunning lakes than any other country.
+Canmore has a wide selection of waterways, and visitors can do many water activities there.
+One of those things that has made its way from the coast is stand-up paddleboarding.

-• Grotto Canyon: An easy Canmore hike that’s good year-round is Grotto Canyon.
+- Grotto Canyon: Grotto Canyon is an easy Canmore hike that’s good year-round.
 Even in the winter, this famous canyon with rock art is possible to walk along the frozen creek.
-In the summertime, it’s popular for families seeking to enjoy the narrow slot canyon and climbers looking to scale its walls.
+In the summer, it’s popular for families seeking to enjoy the narrow slot canyon and climbers looking to scale its walls.
 At only 4km in length, you can check this one off the list in an hour or two.

 Other Kananaskis Country Hikes to Check Out

-Hopefully this helped you determine if the Tent Ridge hike is good for you.
-If you have any other questions leave a comment or see our Canadian Rockies travel guide for more articles about photography spots, lakes, hikes, and everything else.
+Hopefully, this will help you determine if the Tent Ridge hike is right for you.
+If you have any other questions, comment or see our Canadian Rockies travel guide for more articles about photography spots, lakes, hikes, etc.

 Plan Your Trip to the Canadian Rockies